calamares/calamares/HACKING.md

 For Qt containers it is better to use Qt's own `foreach`.
 For all other containers, the range-based `for` syntax introduced with C++11 is preferred ([see this blog post][1]).

+When reimplementing a virtual method, always add the `override` keyword.

 Try to keep your code const correct.
 Declare methods const if they don't mutate the object, and use const variables.
 It improves safety, and also makes it easier to understand the code.